 - the Data Subject has lodged the appeal with the Secretary within two months from the date of implicit or explicit rejection of the complaint by the Director-General.

-5.5 The Supervisory Authority must complete the admissibility assessment within twenty (20) days of the appeal being lodged with the Secretary.
+- The Supervisory Authority must complete the admissibility assessment within one month of the appeal being lodged with the Secretary.

-7.2 These comments shall, within twenty (20) days from completion of the admissibility assessment, be communicated through the Secretary to the Data Subject who may, within twenty (20) days, submit a reply in writing.
+- These comments shall, within one month from completion of the admissibility assessment, be communicated through the Secretary to the Data Subject who may, within one month, submit a reply in writing.

-7.3 Depending on the complexity of the appeal, the Supervisory Authority may exercise his/her discretion to extend these deadlines (see Section 5.4).
+- Depending on the complexity of the appeal, the Chairperson of the Supervisory Authority may exercise his/her discretion to extend these deadlines (see Section 5.4).

 Following receipt of EUMETSAT’s written comments and the written reply by the Data Subject, the Supervisory Authority has the discretion to decide whether to proceed with a written examination or to call for an oral examination of the appeal.

-Conducting a purely written examination of the appeal does not preclude phone calls and in-person discussions to further the examination and establish the facts, but does not take on the formal setting of a Hearing as described in Section 8.2, below.
+Conducting a purely written examination of the appeal does not preclude phone calls, video conferences and in-person discussions to further the examination and establish the facts, but does not take on the formal setting of a Hearing as described in Section 8.2, below.

 The Supervisory Authority may at any time: